Robert J. Webber

 for many-electron systems,

-particularly when systems are strongly correlated.
+particularly systems that are strongly correlated.

 I helped design a Monte Carlo scheme for